Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 **Advantages**

-The high flexibility of this pattern allows the coder to make variations without having to extend the base component.
+The high flexibility of this pattern allows the user (another developer) to make variations without having to extend the base component.

 **Disadvantages**